 I don’t travel in order to trigger my fear, although it does do that.
 When you travel, you cannot avoid risks, try as you might.
 You’re in an unfamiliar place, you might not speak the language, and any number of things could go wrong at any moment.
 Even the most coddled travelers, the ones who take their comfort zones with them, expose themselves to some degree of risk.
 Besides, really, avoiding risk doesn’t mean you avoid fear—it only means you allow it to dictate your choices.

-The release of fear allows us to live in harmony with love and love is the way that we gain life.
+The release of fear allows us to live in harmony with love, and love is the way that we gain life.

 I’ve only just begun to take steps to overcome this fear.
-I have to develop the guts to say hello to strangers, and not only that, but to be open and authentic when I do it—not hiding behind any facade, and not putting up orange tape around my true self.
+I have to find the guts to say hello to strangers, and not only that, but to be open and authentic when I do it—not hiding behind any facade, and not putting up orange tape around my true self.
 Some say travel is the ideal situation to experiment with being more open, because you meet so many people, the encounters are usually brief, and you’ll probably never see each other again.
 The very fact that all of that is true makes my terror flare up—I have no excuses!

 The cessation of life lived in fear does not depend on any external circumstance, event or person.
 It is in our hands alone and depends upon only one thing – the personal choice to cease listening to fear and instead to use our will in the direction of love, truth and ethics.